-In 1938, provision was made in the Town Law for a town manager form of government, which would have made possible a greater executive coordination of town functions.
-The idea did not catch on at that time, and the provisions were repealed in 1957.
-In 1972, however, the State Legislature enacted special legislation authorizing the Town of Fallsburg to adopt a town manager plan.
+In 1938, provision was made in the Town Law for a town manager form of government, which would have made possible greater executive coordination of town functions.
+TThe provisions were repealed in 1957.
+However, in 1972, the State Legislature enacted special legislation authorizing the Town of Fallsburg to adopt a town manager plan.
 Then, in 1976, Article 3-B of the Town Law was enacted, once again enabling any town, by local law, to establish a town manager form of government.
 Since 1998, the Towns of Collins, Erwin, Mount Kisco, Putnam and Southampton have been operating under a town manager form of government.

 By delegating a few more specific powers, the Suburban Town Law gives the supervisor a bit more authority.
-Although designated as "chief executive officer," however, the Suburban Town supervisor has no major new executive powers.
+Although designated as "chief executive officer", the Suburban Town supervisor has no major new executive powers.